Skip to Content

 • What if the will was not properly signed or witnessed?

-Ohio has specific requirements for a valid will.
-The testator must sign at the end of the will (or direct someone else to sign on their behalf in their presence), and two competent witnesses must sign in the presence of the testator.
-If these formalities were not followed, the will may be invalid.
-This is a relatively straightforward ground for a will contest because it focuses on objective facts rather than the testator's state of mind.
-However, Ohio courts do try to give effect to a testator's intent when possible, so minor technical defects may not always invalidate a will.
+It may be invalid.
+Ohio requires the testator to sign at the end of the will (or direct someone to sign in their presence) and two competent witnesses to sign in the testator's presence (R.C.
+2107.03).
+If these formalities were not followed, the will may fail.
+This is a relatively straightforward ground for a contest because it focuses on objective facts rather than the testator's state of mind, though Ohio courts try to give effect to a testator's intent when possible, so minor technical defects do not always invalidate a will.

 • Can handwritten changes to a will be valid?